-This way, even being on shared hosting, for outside world you are on a different system and won’t be counted as hosted on the same server like others.
-Though such SEO hosting is costly and the question is as a Webmasters do we really need such SEO hosting or Dedicated I.P address for our websites?
+This way, even being on shared hosting, for the outside world you are on a different system and won’t be counted as hosted on the same server as others.
+Though such SEO hosting is costly, and the question is as a Webmasters do we need such SEO hosting or Dedicated I.P address for our websites?

-I asked the same question on my Facebook and Google+ wall and I got many answers which might help you to decide if you need to have Private I.P or not:
+I asked the same question on my Facebook and Google+ wall, and I got many answers which might help you to decide if you need to have Private I.P or not:

 Question by me:

-Quick Question: On a shared hosting how important it is to have your own dedicated IP for every site?
+Quick Question: On a shared hosting how important it is to have your dedicated IP for every site?
 Does it make any different?
 Matt Cutts says it doesn’t make any different…anyone who disagrees with this?
 Suppose you hosted a site on a shared hosting and some bugger running a Porn/Spam/hacking site ..Since most of the firewall uses domain+I.P security to block such spam site….Won’t it affect your Business/Blog/Service traffic?

 By Saad Kamal:

-I can point out a couple of use cases where dedicated IP would definitely be the way to go.
-Hundreds and thousands of blogs uses akismet.com for spam protection.
+I can point out a couple of use cases where dedicated IP would be the way to go.
+Hundreds and thousands of blogs use akismet.com for spam protection.
 And people often forget that “trackbacks” can also be marked as spam.
 If bad neighborhood sites “Links” to you…as a blog owner you don’t want to publicly show those bad sites in your trackbacks (provided that your trackbacks are public).
-So what you would do is “Mark as spam”… and now imagine how many times these people gets marked as spam … In a shared hosting scenario…if another legit blog now wants to link out to that good website…their trackback might not show as it will be blocked by Akismet for having the same IP.
+So what you would do is “Mark as spam”… and now imagine how many times these people get marked as spam … In a shared hosting scenario…if another legit blog now wants to link out to that good website…their trackback might not show as it will be blocked by Akismet for having the same IP.

-If there are 3 porn sites hosted on the same shared server, that won’t make much of a difference.
-But if there are three hundred or three thousand porn sites and your site is hosted among them, that can look a little phishy… i would perform a reverse IP check and if the number of crap sites is less than 10%, I wont mind going with shared hosting.
+By Amit Banerjee:If there are three porn sites hosted on the same shared server, that won’t make much of a difference.
+But if there are three hundred or three thousand porn sites and your site is hosted by them, that can look a little fishy… I would perform a reverse IP check and if the number of crap sites is less than 10%, I won’t mind going with shared hosting.

 By Vaibhav Kanwal:

-I appreciate all the above comments but Saad Kamal comment, is quite convincing for any serious webmasters like me to buy a dedicated I.P.
+I appreciate all the above comments, but Saad Kamal comment, is quite convincing for any serious webmasters like me to buy a dedicated I.P.
 Though before I buy a dedicated I.P on my shared hosting, I would love to know your opinion on: